UniversalDependencies/docs/introduction.md

 ## Introduction

-Universal Dependencies is a project that seeks to develop cross-linguistically consistent treebank annotation for many languages with the goal of facilitating multilingual parser development, cross-lingual learning, and parsing research from a language typology perspective.
+Universal Dependencies is a project that seeks to develop cross-linguistically consistent treebank annotation for many languages, with the goals of facilitating multilingual parser development, cross-lingual learning, and parsing research from a language typology perspective.
 The annotation scheme is based on (universal) Stanford dependencies (de Marneffe et al., 2006, 2008, 2014), Google universal part-of-speech tags (Petrov et al., 2012), and the Interset interlingua for